Irene Ryan

-Irene Ryan (born Irene Noblitt, Noblett, or Noblette; October 17, 1902 – April 26, 1973) was an American actress and comedienne who found success in vaudeville, radio, film, television, and Broadway.
+Irene Ryan (born Irene Noblitt; October 17, 1902 – April 26, 1973) was an American actress and comedienne who found success in vaudeville, radio, film, television, and Broadway.
 She is most widely known for her portrayal of Daisy May "Granny" Moses, mother-in-law of Buddy Ebsen's character Jed Clampett on the long-running TV series The Beverly Hillbillies (1962–1971).
 She was nominated for Emmy Awards for Outstanding Lead Actress in a Comedy Series in 1963 and 1964 for the role.

 Early years

-Ryan was born Irene Noblitt, Noblett or Noblette on October 17, 1902, in El Paso, Texas.
-She was the second child and latter daughter born to Catherine J. "Katie" (née McSharry) and James Merritt Noblitt.
-Her father was an army sergeant from North Carolina and her mother had emigrated from Ireland.
-Jessie Irene was 17 years younger than her sister, Anna.
+Ryan was born Irene Noblitt on October 17, 1902, in El Paso, Texas, the second child and daughter of Catherine J. "Katie" (née McSharry) and James Merritt Noblitt.
+Her father was an Army sergeant from North Carolina and her mother had emigrated from Ireland.
+Irene was 17 years younger than her sister Anna (1885–1966).